Lunexa-Project/Lunexa/README.md

 * ```make depends target=arm-linux-android``` for 32bit android binaries
 * ```make depends target=aarch64-linux-android``` for 64bit android binaries

 The required packages are the names for each toolchain on apt.
 Depending on your distro, they may have different names.
-The `depends` system has been tested on Ubuntu 18.04 and 20.04.
+The `depends` system has been tested on Ubuntu 18.04, 20.04 and 22.04

 Using `depends` might also be easier to compile Lunexa on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distro (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as depicted above.

 The produced binaries still link libc dynamically.
 If the binary is compiled on a current distribution, it might not run on an older distribution with an older installation of libc.
 Passing `-DBACKCOMPAT=ON` to cmake will make sure that the binary will run on systems having at least libc version 2.17.

 ### Trezor hardware wallet support

+LUNEXA currently doesnt support Trezor builds so it is best to disable it for the time being

 If you have an issue with building Lunexa with Trezor support, you can disable it by setting `USE_DEVICE_TREZOR=OFF`, e.g.,